Spiritual Orientation Series

 Neutral

-Most people do not feel compelled to follow a different religion than they one they were raised in and if they were raised in a controlling sect are highly driven to leave it.
+Most people do not feel compelled to follow a different religion than they one they were raised in and if they were raised in a controlling sect are as likely as not to leave it for a more tolerant path.
 Their loyalty is to their family, not their religion.
+If their family rejects or threatens to reject them over religion, they are highly conflicted.
+Lives are often destroyed because of this.